 Although skiing and snowboarding are the most popular activities here, you can also experience the Maine wilderness at a slower pace.
 Snowshoe and hiking trails will take you through miles of aromatic fir trees.
 Along the way, you may just come across some of the wildlife native to the area, such as white-tailed deer, red fox, moose, or wild turkey.

-When is the best time to stay in a vacation rental in Sugarloaf Mountain?
+The best time to stay in a vacation rental in Sugarloaf Mountain

 The most popular time to travel to Sugarloaf is between winter and early spring, when you can explore numerous outdoor activities or hit one of the festivals hosted in town.
 During the holiday season in December, there’s a tree-lighting festival featuring live music and a fireworks display.
 Music lovers visit the mountain in February, when artists from all over the Northeast perform in the Fire on the Mountain Festival, dedicated to one of the US’s finest jam bands.